destruxus/L2-ToD/README.md

 ## User Commands
 ### General Commands
-/tod <boss>
+/tod <boss> \
 Sets the Time of Death (TOD) for the specified boss to the current time.
 This is the primary command for resetting a timer.
 Example: /tod aq

-/tod <boss> timestamp:<timestamp>
+/tod <boss> timestamp:<timestamp> \
 Sets the TOD for a boss to a specific time.
 You can get a valid timestamp string by typing /timestamp in any Discord channel.

-Example: /tod baium timestamp:<t:1718823600:F>
+wExample: /tod baium timestamp:<t:1718823600:F>

-/tod overview
+/tod overview \
 Displays a public embed showing the current status of all configured boss timers for the server.
 Aliases: /tod status, /tod timers.

-/tod help
+/tod help \
 Sends a private message (visible only to you) detailing all bot features and commands.

-/tod privacy
+/tod privacy \
 Displays the bot's privacy policy, explaining what data is stored and why.

 ### Admin-Only Commands
 (Requires "Administrator" permission on the server)

-/tod configure
+/tod configure \
 Initiates a private DM conversation to guide you through setting up or updating the bot's required credentials for your server (Channel IDs and Raid-Helper API Key).

-/tod wipe_my_data
+/tod wipe_my_data \
 IRREVERSIBLE.
 Permanently deletes all data associated with your server from the bot's database.
 A confirmation prompt is required.

 ## Self-Hosting & Installation Guide